Penn State leads the head-to-head with Villanova, 16-4

 2013 CAA COACH OF THE YEAR

-Jeff Tamboni completed his third season in 2013 by leading the Nittany Lions to one of their greatest seasons in program history while celebrating its 100th season.
+Penn State's 2013 campaign saw Tambroni lead Penn State to one of its greatest seasons in program history while celebrating its 100th season.
 The Nittany Lions set new records for wins (12) and earned the program's first outright regular season conference title by sweeping the CAA with a 6-0 record.
 PSU rattled off 10 straight wins during the months of March, April and May to earn the school's third NCAA bid and first chance to host an NCAA game.

 Tambroni was named CAA Coach of the Year for the second time in his career (2011), while goalkeeper Austin Kaut (under Tambroni's tutelage) was named Ensign C. Markland Kelly, Jr. Award for the nation's best goalie.
 Also, Kaut was CAA Player and Defensive Player of the Year.
 Freshman TJ Sanders was named Rookie of the Year and the Nittany Lions placed six on the All-CAA First Team.